 Below is a list of key highlights and what is included on this tour.
 Further, where appropriate, we have listed the items that are not included in the tour price.

 Kenya: Nairobi, extend your stay to explore the sites.
 The Great Rift Valley.
 Lake Nakuru National Park and lake, famous for its flamingos.
+Meet the local children at the East African Mission Organisation.
 The Masai Mara, Kenya's finest wildlife reserve.
 Masai Mara tribal lands.
 Kericho and the Gussii Highlands.

 Zanzibar: (optional) Beautiful northern beaches & historic Stone Town (UNESCO-listed).